 Since then, prevention science researchers have found better ways to prevent risky behavior while promoting healthy behaviors—and it turns out the bottom line is relationships.

 This approach is about intentional parenting versus responding and reacting to events,” says Kevin Haggerty, a Professor in Prevention at the University of Washington in Seattle.

 You can count proven ways to raise resilient, healthy children on one hand, says Haggerty.
-A five-prong approach—called the Social Development Strategy—has been proved in numerous studies to help build strong relationships between children and their caregivers.
+A five-prong approach—called the Social Development Strategy—has been proven in numerous studies to help build strong relationships between children and their caregivers.